 English-taught programs at German universities are a standard and offered even at Germany’s internationally top-ranked universities.
 Because all of these universities are public, it means that they do not charge tuition fees, even for non-EU students!
 So don’t think you are settling for a second-class degree, Germany ranks third in the world for top-ranked universities, so be sure to check them out and see if one of them is right for you.
 For more information on tuition fees at German universities, read our article about “Tuition-free Universities in Germany taught in English”.

 Simply put, no!
-To study at a German university, you don’t need to speak German as long as you meet the minimum language requirements for your desired degree program.
-However, you will have more options if you consider programs that are taught in English AND German.
-Therefore, speaking German will give you a greater selection of study programs available to you.
-Furthermore, your integration into daily life will be better and you will have more options on the job market.
+You don't need to speak German to study at a German university, as long as you meet the minimum language requirements for your chosen course.
+However, you will have more options if you consider programmes that are taught in English AND German.
+Therefore, speaking German will give you a wider choice of programmes available to you.
+You will also be better integrated into everyday life and have more options on the job market.

-Generally, you should be able to get by with little to no German.
-However, we encourage students looking to come to Germany, to explore some free online German language courses to have some basics in German.
-Depending on the city you are planning to study in, you may need more German skills.
-Additionally, if you plan on searching for a shared flat with other students off-campus or communicating with doctors and locals, having some basic German is very helpful.
+In general, you should be able to get by with little or no German.
+However, we encourage students who are planning to come to Germany to check out some free online German courses to get a basic grounding in the language.
+Depending on the city you are planning to study in, you may need more German language skills.
+In addition, if you plan to share a flat with other students off campus or communicate with doctors and locals, some basic German will be very helpful.

-We strongly encourage international students to seek out some resources to study a bit of German but know that if you are applying to an English-taught program, that your university will have resources available to you in English regarding admissions, registration, visa details, and more.
-Many German universities also have German courses available which you can sign up for once in Germany.
-Alternatively, you can seek out courses from a German language school.
+We strongly encourage international students to seek out some resources to learn a little German, but know that if you are applying to an English-taught programme, your university will have resources available to you in English regarding admissions, registration, visa details and more.
+Many German universities also offer German courses that you can enrol in once you are in Germany.
+Alternatively, you can look for courses at a German language school.

 Is University in Germany free for international students?

 Simply put, yes, there are free universities in Germany.
 There are no tricks or hidden fees, public universities in Germany are FREE.
-This applies to all students, even non-EU students, who choose to attend a public university.
-As previously mentioned, even top-ranked universities in Germany are tuition-free.
+This applies to all students, including non-EU students, who choose to attend a public university.
+As mentioned above, even the top universities in Germany are tuition-free.

-There are some important exceptions to the tuition-free rule for you to keep in mind:
+There are some important exceptions to the free tuition rule that you should be aware of:

 1